 You’ll have to pay extra close attention to what is a need versus what is a want.
 You must buy needs first and only buy wants when you have money leftover.

-Otherwise you’ll be in a nasty situation quickly.
-Self control is so vital to living without a budget.
+Otherwise, you’ll be in a nasty situation quickly.
+Self control is vital to living without a budget.